devatlant/kurentoPlayerNodeJS/README.md

 ```bash
 npm start -- --ws_uri=ws://localhost:8888/kurento
 ```
 Note: Kurento Media Server should be up and running.
+To simplify the Kurento installation, I suggest you to use the official kurento Docker image from [Docker hub](https://hub.docker.com/r/kurento/kurento-media-server/)

 Next, open any WebRTC compatible browser (FireFox, Chrome, Opera) and go to
 ```bash